PortsMaster/PortMaster-New/ports/thecorruptionwithin/README.md

 # Notes

-Thanks to [Cosmic Voide](https://cosmicvoid.itch.io) for creating this fantastic game, which you can purchase at [itch.io](https://cosmicvoid.itch.io)
+Thanks to [Cosmic Void](https://cosmicvoid.itch.io) for creating this fantastic game, which you can purchase at [itch.io](https://cosmicvoid.itch.io)

-**An overview of mature and sensitive content: the game contains horror themes, pixelated violence, and other mature themes such as poisoning and imagery of the dead.**
+**The game contains horror themes, pixelated violence, and other mature themes such as poisoning and imagery of the dead.**

 # Controls